yxiong/cnn_dailymail/README.md

 and get results slightly better than first-300-character baseline.
 * It took ~10 seconds per row for sending the request to OpenAI, or ~20 minutes for 100 rows.
 It costs about $2 on OpenAI to run through 100 rows.
 * The [langchain tracing](https://python.langchain.com/en/latest/additional_resources/tracing.html) is a very useful tool for prompt engineering.
+* Prompt engineer has some effects:
-* Prompt engineer to control the output length (e.g. "using less than 75 words") improves ROUGE score by about 0.5%.
+  * Control the output length with "using less than 75 words" improves ROUGE score by about 0.5%.
+  * Ask the model to output bullet improves readability, but not the ROUGE score.
+* Setting the temperature to 0 also improves the ROUGE score by around 1%.

 ### May 19, 2023